aposhiana/math5610/homework/homework06.md

 ### Sixth task set

 1. I implemented a routine called `qrSolve` which computes the solution of a square linear system of equations using the QR factorization.
-I checked my solutions on 6 x 6 linear systems (after some debugging of the Gram-Schmidt methods) and was able to achieve exactly the same (correct) results as my `luSolve` method using the LU factorization.
+I checked my solutions on 6 x 6 linear systems (after some debugging of the Gram-Schmidt methods) and was able to achieve exactly the same results as my `luSolve` method using the LU factorization.
 [See my software manual entry](../software_manual/qrSolve.md).
 2. I implemented a routine called `squareModifiedGramSchmidt` which uses the modified Gram-Schmidt to compute the QR factorization of a matrix.
 Interestingly, at least on the small examples which I tested, it typically produced the same results as the classical version of Gram-Schmidt.
 [See my software manual entry](../software_manual/squareModifiedGramSchmidt.md).
 3. Incomplete
 4.